viodotcom/kube-review/docs/introduction.md

 The Deploy component is the one that is deployed and executed on Kubernetes, running a Container Image built by the user.

-In order to deploy the necessary resources and configurations for the app, we use a **Helm Chart** that takes care of doing all the necessary lifting.
+In order to deploy the necessary resources and configurations for the app, we use a **Kustomize** based process that takes care of doing all the necessary lifting while allowing customization.

 In order to make installation even simpler, the app is deployed through a shell script.
 The script is baked inside the *kube-review* public container image.